JDACS4C-IMPROVE/docs/_sources/content/DrugGCN.rst.txt

 The ML data files include the following:

 - **Cancer features**.
 L1000 and Var1000 folders with gene expression and protein-protein interaction files:
-   - groupEXP.csv.
-Gene expression data of selected genes.
+   - groupEXP.csv: Gene expression data of selected genes.
-   - groupEXP_foldChange.csv.
-Fold change of gene expression data of selected genes.
+   - groupEXP_foldChange.csv: Fold change of gene expression data of selected genes.
-   - groupPPI.csv.
-Protein-protein interaction data of selected genes where values are weights of the interactions that reflect the amount of available evidence of the interaction between two genes.
+   - groupPPI.csv: PPI data of selected genes where values are weights of the interactions that reflect the amount of available evidence of the interaction between two genes.
 - **Response data**.
 IC50 or AUC values of 201 drugs and 734 cell lines.
    - Table_S6_GDSC_Drug_response_IC50.csv
    - Table_S7_GDSC_Drug_response_AUC.csv